stuartsierra/component/README.md

 ### Disadvantages of the Component Model

-First and foremost, this framework expects that all parts of an application are constructed according to the same model.
-In particular, it assumes that all application state is passed as arguments to the functions that use it.
-As a result, this framework will not compose easily with code which relies on global or singleton references.
+First and foremost, this framework expects that all parts of an application follow the same pattern.
+It is not easy to retrofit the component model to an existing application without major refactoring.

+In particular, 'component' assumes that all application state is passed as arguments to the functions that use it.
+As a result, this framework may not work well with code which relies on global or singleton references.

 The "system object" produced by this framework is a large and complex map with a lot of duplication.
-The same component may appear in multiple places in the system.
-The actualy memory cost of this duplication is neglible due to persistent data structures, but the system map is typically too large to inspect visually.
+The same component may appear in multiple places in the map.
+The actual memory cost of this duplication is negligible due to persistent data structures, but the system map is typically too large to inspect visually.

 You must explicitly specify all the dependency relationships among
 components: the library cannot discover these relationships automatically.

-The 'component' library forbids cyclic dependencies among components.
+Finally, the 'component' library forbids cyclic dependencies among components.
+I believe that cyclic dependencies usually indicate architectural flaws and can be eliminated by restructuring the application.
+In the rare case where a cyclic dependency cannot be avoided, you can use mutable references to manage it, but this is outside the scope of 'component'.